 Dr Simon J Pittman

 Simon is Director of Seascape Analytics and Project Seascape and a Research Associate at the Oxford Seascape Ecology Lab, University of Oxford.
 He has been instrumental in building the foundations for the newly emerging field of seascape ecology and is the editor of the first book dedicated to the subject.
-It features contributions on topics such as marine protected area (MPA) design, ecological connectivity, seascape mapping and modelling, pelagic seascapes, seascape economics and holistic systems science.

 Simon has been working in and around MPAs for 25 years, providing ecological information, training and decision-support tools to reserve managers and marine spatial planners.
 He has trained park rangers to monitor MPAs in Kenya, the Seychelles and the Caribbean.
-He has worked with NOAA as a consultant for the past 15 years and collaborated closely with staff of the National Park Service, NGOs, community groups and local government agencies in Puerto Rico and the U.S. Virgin Islands (USVI).
-He lived in the USVI for several years, providing science to support ecologically meaningful management.
-This work has produced in-depth assessments of MPA ecological performance, helped determine threats to marine ecosystem health and identified priority areas for conservation action, such as vulnerable coastal habitats, diverse coral reefs, and fish spawning areas.
+He worked with NOAA as a consultant for 15 years providing cross-disciplinary science to government agencies, conservation NGOs and community groups.
+He lived in the USVI for several years, providing science to support coastal management and mentoring graduate researchers.

 He serves as a science advisor to the World Commission on Protected Areas’ Specialist Working Group on Marine Connectivity Conservation and Blue Parks.
 Simon mentors graduate researchers globally and lectures on seascape ecology and co-leads a graduate course at the University of Oxford.
 He serves as an editor for Marine Ecology Progress Series.

 Kate's work focuses on mental health and well-being.
 Kate has substantial experience in social change and has established and led a national charity and various community projects to better serve communities.
 She has provided expert advice to inform government health policy.